Changing Build Parameter Type and UI Appearance

-When adding a build parameter (system property, environment variable, or configuration parameter), you can extend its definition with meta-information, or specification.
+When adding a build parameter, you can extend its definition with meta-information, or specification.
 The parameter's specification defines how its controls are presented and validated in the Run Custom Build dialog.

 By adding a typed specification to a parameter, you make it a typed parameter.
 Typed parameters are more understandable for non-developers and make experience with builds more user-friendly.

-Example: a build configuration has a parameter that defines if a build has to include a license or not.
-The parameter can be either true or false, and is false by default.
+false (default).
 For a regular user, it might not be clear which build parameter is responsible for the license generation and what its values mean.
-It is not a problem when builds run with the default configuration, but if some user wants to run a custom build, the variety of available parameters might confuse them.
-Using the build parameter's specification, you can make the parameters' appearance in the Run Custom Build dialog more readable.
+It is not a problem when builds run with the default configuration.
+However, if a user wants to run a custom build, the variety of available parameters might confuse them.
+Using the build parameter specification, you can make the parameters' appearance in the Run Custom Build dialog more readable.

 Adding Parameter Specification

 To add a specification to a build parameter, click Edit in the Spec section when editing/adding a build parameter.

 All parameter specifications support the following common settings:

 An alternative text that can be displayed near the control in the Run Custom Build dialog.

 A text that is displayed below the control.
 Might contain a more detailed explanation on how to use the control.

 If enabled, it will be impossible to override the parameter's default value.